Inside Jessica Biel and Justin Timberlake's Intense, Eventful Year - E! Online

 Meanwhile, nothing brings two people closer together than a shared secret.

-Because now, not only are Biel and Timberlake celebrating their eighth anniversary on Oct.
-19, as devoted to each other as ever, they're also parents of two!
+Because now, not only did Biel and Timberlake celebrate their eighth anniversary Oct.
+19, as devoted to each other as ever, they also welcomed their second son—a fact they have only just publicly acknowledged (though they did share the good news in the moment with their nearest and dearest).

 Oh, it was all snowy getaways, casual video chats with Ellen DeGeneres and quarantine remixes with Jimmy Fallon as stay-at-home advisories took hold and talk show appearances went virtual starting in March.
 But all the while Timberlake and Biel were keeping a heck of a secret—one that was much easier to keep once it became totally normal to only spend time with your family.